AwafiaJennifer/LITA_CAPSTONE_SALES_DATA/README.md

 ## Introduction

 This retail store was interested in understanding its sales performance.
-The analysis was carried out using three analytic tools to explore the sales data.
+The analysis was carried out using three analytic tool to explore the sales data.

 ## Process